ModelFlow/modelflow/NOTES.md

 - Make it easy to be able to swap models
 - Think about whether we want formal support for setting initial values
 - Add documentation to all public modelflow methods

+## Done
+- Look into cython for agents and optimizing speed (Used numba)
+- Create local website to automatically edit parameters

 ## Ideas
 - Replace complicated agents with neural networks trained on parameter sweeps